Walgreens and Howard University College of Pharmacy

 • Doctor of Pharmacy degree from a college or school of pharmacy accredited by the ACPE

-• Active DC Pharmacy Intern license at the start of the residency program
+• Active DC pharmacy intern or pharmacist license at the start of the residency program

 • District of Columbia pharmacist license within 90 days of the start of the residency program